finpo/generator-ajs/readme.md

 # Yeoman generator with AngularJS and Jade and Stylus (force)

-> Yeoman generator for AngularJS - lets you quickly set up a project with sensible defaults and best practises.
+> Yeoman generator for AngularJS website - lets you quickly set up a project with sensible defaults and best practises.

-## note : this version will force use Jade and Stylus , and not support coffeeScript .
+## this version will force use Jade and Stylus , and not support coffeeScript .
-## note : and will not publish to npm center please use github install or npm link .
+## this project will not publish to npm center please use github install or npm link .
+## it's use angular 1.3.8 , so this project not support IE 8 (under) .
+## IE 9 you should not use crossdomain api server , if crossdomin you need install XDomain .

 ## Usage